Charlie's Angels (franchise): Charlie's Angels: Full Throttle (2003)

 Natalie, Dylan and Alex, together with Bosley's adoptive brother Jimmy Bosley, are sent to recover H.A.L.O. titanium rings stolen from the United States Department of Justice which can display the people listed in the witness protection program.
 During this adventure, they will cross paths with former Angel Madison Lee.

 Charlie's Angels (2019)

 Naomi Scott, Kristen Stewart and Ella Balinska, the third generation of Angels.

 The Townsend agency has expanded internationally with multiple teams of Angels guided by multiple Bosleys, a rank named after John.
 The European division of the agency is informed that Elena Houghlin, an engineer, wants to expose her superiors for covering up a discovery about how an energy conservation device that she helped invent, named Calisto, has the potential to trigger fatal seizures when used.
 A new team of Angels are called into action to protect the world from Calisto.

 Future

-Following the release of Full Throttle, the franchise was confirmed for a third and fourth film, but in 2004, the idea was cancelled.
-In 2019, a sequel to the 2019 film was discussed, but due to the film's box office performance, the sequel was scrapped.
+In February 2026, it was announced that a new reboot was in the works, with the screenplay being done by Pete Chiarelli.